 Error popup on hover

 When conditional actions are expanded, there is a single "Output" tab.
-This shows whether the condition evaluated to true or false.
-If true, the the nested actions take place.
+This shows the condition evaluated as true or false.
+If true, the nested actions take place.
 If false, the nested actions do not take place, and the recipe proceeds to the next possible action.

-In the following example, we see that the conditional action in step 2 evaluated to false.
-In this case, steps 3-4 were not carried out as there were nested steps within the conditional action.
+In the following example, we see that the conditional action in step 2 was evaluated as false.
+In this case, steps 3-4 were not carried out as they were nested steps within the conditional action.
 The recipe therefore skipped to carry out step 5.

 Job details for recipe with conditional action

 Repeat steps will not display steps made during all iterations.
 For example, if your foreach step processed a list with 10 items, only the last (tenth) item will show up in the job details page.

 Similarly, when an error occurs within a repeat step, the job details will show only the steps carried out in that particular iteration, and not any other iteration before that.

 Error within repeat step